ovh/docs/pages/bare_metal_cloud/virtual_private_servers/install_env_web_dev_on_vps/guide.en-gb.md

 **Find out how to manually install a web development environment on an OVHcloud VPS or dedicated server.**

 > [!warning]
+> This tutorial will show you how to use one or more OVHcloud solutions with external tools, and the changes you need to make in specific contexts.
+You may need to adapt the instructions according to your situation.
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> We recommend that you contact a [specialist service provider](https://partner.ovhcloud.com/en-gb/directory/) or reach out to [our community](https://community.ovh.com/en/) if you face difficulties or doubts concerning the administration, usage or implementation of services on a server.
 >
-> We offer this tutorial to help you with common tasks.
-Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) and/or the service’s publisher if you encounter any difficulties.
-We will not be able to assist you.
-More information in the [Go further](#gofurther) section of this tutorial.
->

 ## Requirements

-- You must have a [VPS] solution (https://www.ovhcloud.com/en-gb/vps/) or a [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
+- A [VPS] solution (https://www.ovhcloud.com/en-gb/vps/) or a [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- administrative (sudo) access to your server via SSH
+- Administrative (sudo) access to your server via SSH

 ## Instructions